-Sound "before" the action that produces it can never occur in nature and is therefore very disturbing when the brain tries to process this conflicting and impossible visual and aural information.
+Sound "before" the action that creates it can never occur in nature and is therefore very disturbing when our brain tries to process this conflicting and impossible visual and aural information.

 There is strong evidence that our subliminal defense mechanism is to look away from the faces with moving lips so as not to be confronted by this impossibility.
 Force yourself to focus on the lips and you will probably be surprised.

-But just as we have less trust for those who do not make eye contact we get that same negative impression when we are looking away from the characters faces.
+Just as we have less trust for those who do not make eye contact we get that same negative impression when "we" are looking away from the characters faces.
 Even when we do it subliminally.

 To read the actual research report from Stanford that statistically proved lip-sync error interferes with viewer perception causing presentations to be less believable please visit our "Technical Details" page where you can download the PDF.
 Note that their results were the same whether viewers consciously noticed the lip-sync error or not.

 So, lip-sync error is not just an annoying distraction noticed only by a few but it fundamentally disrupts the immersive home cinema environment even when viewers aren't consciously aware of it.

 Correcting lip-sync error "restores reality"!

-Now that you are aware of the lip-sync error in your system you can easily correct it and realize the realistic environment you've already spent so much to achieve.
+With the DD740 you can easily align sound and picture and realize the realistic environment you've already spent so much to achieve.

 At InfoComm we demonstrated the contradiction of reality - "sound before the action that produced it" - called lip-sync error - which undermines viewer perception in home theater systems.
-Ironically the quest for realism - for the perfect image in 4K or 8K resolution - creates the most unrealistic spot on the planet - a place where sound can occur before the action that produced it!
+Ironically the quest for realism - for the perfect image in 4K or 8K resolution - creates the most unrealistic spot on the planet - a place where sound can occur "before" the action that produced it!